inyong37/Study/_Computer/Software/Terminal.md

 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
 PowerShell runs on Windows, Linux, and macOS.

 PowerShell was designed to extend the capabilities of the Command shell to run PowerShell commands called cmdlets.
 Cmdlets are similar to Windows Commands but provide a more extensible scripting language.
 You can run both Windows Commands and PowerShell cmdlets in PowerShell, but the Command shell can only run Windows Commands and not PowerShell cmdlets.

+[Oh My Posh](https://ohmyposh.dev/), the most customizable and fastest prompt engine for any shell.

 ### A. _Commands_